sophielamb/portfolio/README.md

 ## Work in progress

-More to tinker with, improving the layout, fixing horrbile looking features 🌱
+The site doesn't yet work fully, I will be fixing the CSS/JS soonish 🌱